on Saturday, 5 August 2006 at 3.26 pm by Simon Sarmiento

+Dave, you would not define yourself by these sexual temptations simply because they do not define.
+Most every adult person has these kinds of thoughts from time to time.
+It defines nothing.
 On the other hand, being gay does define someone.
 It certainly makes a difference to the street thugs who will beat up a person for no more reason than being gay.
 It defines something when someone feels the need to deny it.
 Everyone has sexual feelings — it is part of the human condition.
 But only part of the group — by far the largest part of the… Read more »

 “One might ask why Jesus used treasure in the parable”